marine-data-science/verfishd/README.md

 The library uses `PhysicalFactor` which influence the movement of the fish.
 They can be created by implement this base class for your own physical factors like temperature, light, oxygen, et cetera.
 The next step would be to load a `StimuliProfile` which is a collection of concrete stimuli values.
+The *migration speed* is the function to calculate the final vertical movement of the fish.
+The sign of this function determines the direction of the movement and the absolute value the percentage of fish that will move.
+All these values are combined in the `VerFishDModel` which is the main class to run the simulation.
+The simulation is then triggered by calling the `simulate` method with the number of time steps to simulate.

 ## Example